-- 158. The recommendations formulated during the interactive dialogue/listed below have been examined by Thailand and enjoy the support of Thailand: - 158.1.
-Continue to consider ratification of international instruments (Pakistan); - 158.2.
-Continue its accession to the core international human rights instruments (Azerbaijan); - 158.3.
-Continue the efforts undertaken for the ratification of international human rights instruments and for the harmonization of the national legislation (Djibouti); - 158.4.
-Withdraw its interpretative declaration on the ICERD and its reservation to article 4 (South Africa); - 158.5.
-Ratify the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (Portugal); - 158.6.
-Ratify the Optional Protocol to the International Covenant on Civil and Political Rights (OP1-ICCPR) (Austria) (Poland); - 158.7.
-Consider the ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OP-CAT) (Georgia) (Kazakhstan); - 158.8.
-Speed up the study on the possibility of ratifying the OP-CAT (Mozambique); - 158.9.
-Sign and ratify the OP-CAT (Honduras); - 158.10.
-Ratify the OP-CAT (Austria; France; Guatemala; Montenegro; Poland; Portugal; Turkey; Uruguay); Early ratification of the OP-CAT (Norway);
+- 158. The recommendations formulated during the interactive dialogue/listed below have been examined by Thailand and enjoy the support of Thailand: - 158.1 Continue to consider ratification of international instruments (Pakistan); - 158.2 Continue its accession to the core international human rights instruments (Azerbaijan); - 158.3 Continue the efforts undertaken for the ratification of international human rights instruments and for the harmonization of the national legislation (Djibouti); - 158.4 Withdraw its interpretative declaration on the International Convention on the Elimination of All Forms of Racial Discrimination and its reservation to article 4 (South Africa); - 158.5 Ratify the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (Portugal); - 158.6 Ratify the Optional Protocol to the International Covenant on Civil and Political Rights (Austria) (Poland);

-^{} The conclusions and recommendations have not been edited
+^{} The conclusions and recommendations have not been edited.